LABUAN BAJO AND DIVING WITH UBER SCUBA KOMODO

-For one of the new tourism hot spots in Indonesia, there isn't much in Labuan Bajo.
+For one of the new tourism hot spots in Indonesia, there isn’t much in Labuan Bajo.
 One small main street runs parallel to the shore with eateries of varying quality, hostels, hotels and a scattering of markets.
-The beaches aren't spectacularly beautiful compared to other places in Indonesia and the harbour is more functional than picturesque.
+The beaches aren’t spectacularly beautiful compared to other places in Indonesia and the harbour is more functional than picturesque.
 Everything is covered in dust and dirt from the constant traffic of scooters, taxis, and vans kitted out with 15 inch subs that blast hip hop at 7AM.
 It is a strange and busy little town.
-Through all of this Labuan Bajo gets a steady stream of tourists from all over the world.
-It has two big things going for it and I was visiting for both; dragons and diving.
+Through all of this Labuan Bajo gets a steady stream of tourists from all over the world as it has two big things going for it and I was visiting for both; dragons and diving with Uber Scuba.

 If you have heard of Komodo it is most likely in relation to the giant lizards inhabiting some of the nearby islands.
 The Komodo dragons are huge reptilian assholes that bite things then follow them around the island until they can’t run any more.
 It is a widely held misconception that the dragons kill with a mouth full of bacteria, but in 2009 a researcher called Bryan Fry decided to x-ray a dragon and showed they apparently have venom glands loaded with toxins that prevent blood clotting, lower blood pressure, and induce shock, which makes them even more badass than previously thought.